Cloud Video Interop for Microsoft Teams

 The partner that you have chosen for your CVI deployment will provide you with a full deployment document that consists of all the steps needed to deploy successfully within your organization.
 This will include firewall ports and IP ranges, configuration changes for your devices, and other settings that need to change.

 During the provision phase, you will assign licenses to the appropriate users according to the partner configuration guide.
 You will also need to go through the Azure Consent process to provide the partner access to your Teams environment.
-More information on the Azure Consent process can be found here: https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent
+See Permissions and consent in the Microsoft identity platform endpoint for more information about the Azure consent process.

 After a user is enabled for Cloud Video Interop, any meeting scheduled using either the Teams Meeting Add-in for Outlook or the Teams Client will have the appropriate additional information automatically added into the Teams meeting so that Cloud Video Interop-compatible devices can join these meetings.